Ahmed-AKROUT/gke-terraform/README.md

 gcloud container clusters get-credentials <CLUSTER_NAME> --region <REGION> --project <PROJECT_ID>
 `````

-### 🔗 6. deploy nginx pod
+### 📦 6.
+Deploy the NGINX Pod

-in the file nginx-deployment.yaml there is a template file to deploy nginx pod inside this cluster, to deploy it:
+The file `nginx-deployment.yaml` contains a template to deploy an NGINX pod inside the cluster.
+To deploy it:

 ```
 kubectl create -f nginx-deployment.yaml